stevenshan/podcast-service/README.md

 - Several options for sorting podcasts or episodes:
     - for podcasts: most/least subscribers and lexicographic
     - for subscriptions: most/least subscribers, lexicographic, and frequency of new episode releases
+        - prioritize listening to podcasts that release episodes more frequently because missing just a few days could put you far behind on new epsiodes
     - for episodes: chronological
 - Several options for filtering podcasts or episodes such as setting minimum or maximum number of subscribers, and year episode was released
 - Front page with most frequently searched queries and most popular podcasts for exploring new podcasts